 *Volunteers help clean-up a local cemetery due to severe storm damage.

-*Emily and Jeff have fun guiding tours through the WWTP.
+*Emily and Jeff have fun guiding tours through Hannibal's Water Treatment Plant

 The Hannibal Board of Public Works strives to educate the public on electrical safety at an early age.
 Each spring, the HBPW partner’s with local schools to present Electrical Safety Presentations and Demonstrations to 1st, 3rd, and 5thgrade students as well as middle school classes.
 These presentations educate students on electrical safety in and around their home by presenting several common situations that could cause damage or injury to themselves and others.
 Kids will learn how electricity gets to their home, how to recognize dangers that may be overlooked throughout the house, and when it is necessary to call the Hannibal Board of Public Works for assistance.